Good Samaritan law: France

 In France, the law requires anyone to assist a person in danger or at the very least call for help.
 People who help are not liable for damages except if the damages are intentional or caused by a "strong" mistake.

+Panama

+The Good Samaritan Law in Panama, officially known as Law 57 of 2016, regulated by Executive Decree 346 of December 26, 2017, protects those who provide assistance in emergency situations, releasing them from legal liability for damages caused to the person assisted, provided that the help is offered in good faith and without profit.
+This law seeks to encourage emergency assistance by reducing the fear of being sued for unintentional errors during care.

 Germany

 In Germany, failure to provide first aid to a person in need is punishable under § 323c of its criminal penal code.
 However, any help one provides cannot and will not be prosecuted even if it made the situation worse or did not fulfill specific first aid criteria.
 People are thus encouraged to help in any way possible, even if the attempt is not successful.
 Moreover, people providing first aid are covered by the German Statutory Accident Insurance in case they suffer injury, losses, or damages.

 India

-There were around 480,000 road accidents in India in 2016, out of which 150,000 were killed.
-The Good Samaritan law gives legal protection to the good samaritans who help accidents victims with emergency medical care within the 'Golden Hour'.
+There were around 480,000 road accidents in India in 2016, in which 150,000 people were killed.
+The Good Samaritan law gives legal protection to the good samaritans who help accidents victims with emergency medical care within the "Golden Hour".
 People are thus encouraged to help in any way possible, even if the attempt is not successful.